ddodoo/danieldodoo-syself-devops/README.md

 # danieldodoo-syself-devops

-I created a HorizontalPodAutoscaler in helm charts to scale per the average CPU and Memory utilization of target pods to automatically scale workload to match demand.
+I created a HorizontalPodAutoscaler in helm charts to automatically scale workload per the average CPU and Memory utilization of target pods to match demand

 I recommend a Serverless Posgress Database instance to accomodate unpredictabled production workload and to scale with zero downtime in response to increased resource demand